- The Noise Can Go Away

 - Tinnitus: My Story

-This is the December 1995 installment of a series of articles I wrote exclusively for Hearing Health Magazine about tinnitus.
+This is the series of articles I wrote exclusively for Hearing Health Magazine about tinnitus.
 Since writing this article I’ve consulted with thousands of people who suffer from tinnitus.
 Cataloging their cumulative experience for the past 9 years has caused some changes to be made in therapeutic approach.
 For current information about tinnitus therapy see: TinnitusTreatmentFAQ

 Listening to the noises of tinnitus in the head, for many, is the curse of a lifetime.
 Many of us have often wondered what great evil we did to bring this upon ourselves.
 Of course, we know there was nothing that we did, but knowing that seldom helps.
 What does help?
 Can anything truly reduce the noise in our heads?
 The answer is yes.
 This is the first in a series of three articles that will discuss how tinnitus is most likely heard and how we can quiet the noise.